flyteorg/flyte/rsts/dive_deep/admin.rst

 incoming gRPC and HTTP requests with identical handlers.
 For a more detailed overview of the API, including request and response entities, see the admin service `definition <https://github.com/lyft/flyteidl/blob/master/protos/flyteidl/service/admin.proto>`__.
-The RPC handlers are a thin shim that enforce some request structure validation and call out to appropriate :ref:`manager <components-admin-manager>`. methods to process requests.
+The RPC handlers are a thin shim that enforce some request structure validation and call out to appropriate :ref:`manager <divedeep-admin-manager>`. methods to process requests.

-A detailed explanation of the service can be found in the :ref:`admin service <components-admin-service>` page.
+A detailed explanation of the service can be found in the :ref:`admin service <divedeep-admin-service>` page.

 .. _divedeep-admin-manager: